freedomofpress/securedrop-docs/docs/remote.rst

 While it's necessary for SecureDrop servers to be hosted on-premise within your organization, and for administrators to retain direct physical access to troubleshoot any potential network-related issues that might arise, there are methods available for both admins and journalists to access the system remotely.

 SSH Over Tor
 ^^^^^^^^^^^^
-For admins, there are multiple methods available for remotely accessing SecureDrop servers.

-By default, SSH access to SecureDrop servers is routed through the Tor network, allowing you to access the servers using an *Admin Workstation* from anywhere in the world where you have a stable internet connection.
+By default, SSH access to SecureDrop servers is routed through the Tor network, allowing you to access the servers using an *Admin Workstation* from anywhere in the world where you have a stable internet connection and are able to access the Tor network.

 To do so, simply open a Terminal from your *Admin Workstation* and run either the ``ssh app`` or ``ssh mon`` command, depending on which server you are intending